Prices from £24.95

 Colchicine tablets are used to treat gout attacks.
-Colchicine tablets works by stopping white blood cells from getting to the joints that are experiencing an attack.
-This lowers the swelling and pain.
+Colchicine tablets works by stopping white blood cells from getting to the joints that are experiencing an attack, which lowers the swelling and pain.
 They can also be used to stop gout flare-ups when you begin treatment with other drugs, like probenecid and allopurinol.

 12 tablet(s) - £24.95

 You can take colchicine tablets to help treat or avoid gout attacks.
 The active ingredient in colchicine tablets is colchicine, which is an anti-gout agent.

 Gout symptoms normally come on quickly and can affect one or more of your joints.
 Gout is caused when there is too much uric acid in your blood.
 This creates crystals in your joints which cause swelling and pain.
 Colchicine tablets can help improve joint pain brought on by your gout.

 Colchicine tablets can also prevent flare-ups of Familial Mediterranean Fever (FMF) symptoms, which is an inherited inflammatory condition.

 It is advised you take 2 colchicine tablets to begin with, followed by 1 colchicine tablet one hour later.
 You should not take further tablets for 12 hours.
 You can continue taking colchicine tablets, if necessary, with a maximum dose of 1 tablet 3 times each day until symptoms go away.
 You should stop treatment when symptoms go or when you have taken a total of 12 colchicine tablets.
 Once you have completed a course of colchicine tablets, you should not begin another course for at least 3 days.

 To prevent flare-ups of gout when treatment is started with other drugs:

 It is advised you take 1 colchicine tablet twice each day.
 For best results, you should not eat grapefruit or drink grapefruit juice while taking colchicine.
 You may find it is easier on your stomach if you take your tablets with or after food.